filecoin-project/network-info/README.md

 - Commit to a repo on GitHub
 - Login to Fleek, click on "Hosting" and click on "Add new site"
 - Connect your GitHub repo
+- The remaining information should populate automatically, however, if it doesn't:
  - Select NuxtJS as the framework
  - Input the settings as defined in `#fleek-settings`
 - Select "Deploy Site"
 - 🎉